dmbarbour/wikilon/docs/AboutAO.md

 ### Regarding Large Definitions

 Definitions can potentially grow very large, especially when containing embedded texts or with dictionary applications.
+However, huge definitions are not recommended, as they may hinder incremental computation, reuse, memory management, and developer comprehension.

+A very large text might be better broken into smaller texts - e.g. per chapter, paragraph, or other meaningful fragment.
+A large binary modeled via text might better be divided into 'pages', such that persistent structure and edits can be modeled can reusing most pages.
+Sophisticated definitions consisting of many components (e.g. more than ten to twenty elements) might be better factored into smaller fragments that can be documented and understood incrementally.

-However, huge definitions are not recommended, as they hinder incremental computations, reuse, memory management.
-At the moment, I'm not suggesting any hard caps for definition sizes, but raising some warnings or flags for very large definitions is recommended.
-A host may compress very large definitions to mitigate the issue.
+At the moment, I'm not suggesting hard caps for definition sizes.
+But soft caps - warnings, quota limits - may serve to discourage oversized definitions.

 ## Constraints on Words and Definitions

-Words are constrained to be relatively friendly in context of URLs, English text delimiters, HTML, and [Claw code](CommandLine.md).
+Words are minimally constrained to be relatively friendly in context of URLs, English text delimiters, HTML, [claw code](CommandLine.md), and AO dictionaries/streams.
 Tokens are constrained for purity, portability, and easy processing.
 Texts are constrained to avoid conversion errors (e.g. HTML CRLF conversions, or UTF-8 vs. UTF-16).

 Summary of constraints:

-* words are limited to:
+* words are limited:
  * ASCII if alphabetical, numeral, or in -._~!$'*+:
- * other UTF-8 except for C1, surrogates, replacement char
+ * UTF-8 excepting C1, surrogates, replacement char
  * must not start with numeral-like regex `[+-.]*[0-9]`
  * must not terminate with a . or : (period or colon)
- * no empty words, 1..254 bytes UTF-8.
+ * no empty or enormous words, 1..60 bytes UTF-8.
 * tokens are limited to:
  * word dependencies (`{%dupd}{%swap}`)
  * value sealing (`{:foo} {.foo}`)
- * annotations (`{&static}{&copyable}`)
+ * annotations (`{&seq}{&jit}`)
  * gates for active debugging (`{@foo}`)
- * 1..255 bytes, valid text, no LF or `{}`
+ * modulo prefix, tokens are valid words
 * texts are limited to:
  * exclude C0 (except LF), DEL, C1
  * exclude surrogate codepoints U+D800..U+DFFF
  * exclude replacement char U+FFFD

-Word size is only restricted based on token size.
-This is sufficient to model some deep, hierarchical structure for words, e.g. to model objects and attributes.
-However, it is recommended to dictionaries relatively flat.
+Words may be further limited in context of a given system or application model, e.g. unicode normalization and case folding to reduce ambiguity, and forbidding unicode spaces and separators.
+However, I'd prefer to avoid more sophisticated rules at this layer.